 The Company anticipates no impact to the financial statements as a result of this amendment.
+The amendment is effective for annual periods beginning on or after January 1, 2023.

 Notes to Condensed Interim Financial Statements (expressed in Canadian Dollars)

 4. Fair value of financial instruments: